-After the October 8, 1862, Battle of Perryville, Union authorities used the church as a makeshift hospital.
-The building was crowded with sick soldiers, who filled the sanctuary and balcony.
-Pews were pushed together to provide beds for the ill troops, and, one resident remarked, the patients "occupied both the auditorium and the gallery [balcony]."
+After the October 8, 1862, Battle of Perryville, U.S. Army authorities used the church as a makeshift hospital.
+The building was crowded with soldiers who were sick with typhoid fever and dysentery.
+The ill troops filled the sanctuary and balcony.
+Pews were pushed together to provide beds and, one resident remarked, the patients "occupied both the auditorium and the gallery [balcony]."

 Once the soldiers departed, many members were afraid to use the building.
 G. W. Welsh remarked that "a great many people [were] afraid to attend services at that church until it was scraped and painted and varnished and cleaned" because they feared catching the soldiers' illnesses.
 Repainted and replastered, it took nearly a year for the church to be repaired.